JayJarosz/Guides/Manveers_Thundroid/README.md

 So with that in mind, I created my own guide.
 At first it was private and for my own use.
 I used it kind of like a journal of sorts to try to better understand what I was doing in Stadicus' guide, to document issues I ran into (and the solutions that worked), and to keep track of the tweaks I made.
 I later realized that this could be useful for other newbies to have access to, so I polished it up a bit and made it public.

+Note: This guide assumes you're on MacOS and are somewhat comfortable with Terminal.

 Enjoy :)